 On April 3, 2019, the Company entered into a promissory note with the Firm Capital Corporation.
-The promissory note has a one year term, was originally \$1.1 million, has a 8.5% interest rate, interest only.
-The Company agreed to repay the promissory note from net proceeds received from single family homes located in Atlanta, Georgia.
-During the three months ended June 30, 2019, the Company repaid approximately \$0.7 million of this promissory note and was left with a principal balance outstanding of approximately \$0.4 million.
+The promissory note had a one year term, was originally \$1.1 million, had an 8.5% interest rate, interest only.
+The Company agreed to repay the promissory note from net proceeds received from the sale of single family homes located in Atlanta, Georgia.
+During the nine months ended September 30,2019, this note was fully repaid.